-Here are a few tips you need to know before making Japanese mayo:
+Here are a few tips you need to know:

-1. Use vegetable, canola oil, or grapeseed oil
+1. Use vegetable, safflower, grapeseed oil, or canola oil

-NEVER use old oil and DO NOT use extra virgin olive oil even though it sounds healthier as it won’t emulsify well.
+Never use old oil or extra virgin olive oil, as it won’t emulsify well.

-2. Make sure egg yolk is at room temperature
+2. Make sure the egg yolks are at room temperature

-Molecules in cold egg yolks get separate easily, which makes it less ideal for mixing.
+Molecules in cold egg yolks get separated easily, which makes them less ideal for mixing.

 3. Use mustard

-Adding oil too quickly will keep the two liquids from combining (emulsifying); hence, you want to pour in the oil in a thin and steady stream when combining with the rest of the mixture.
+Adding oil too quickly will keep the two liquids from combining (emulsifying); hence, you want to pour the oil into a thin and steady stream when combined with the rest of the mixture.